From Forgiveness to Freedom - The Gift Within Every Wound

 The Subtle Healing Language of Flowers

 There are medicines you can see hold in your hand and measure with a spoon.
-And, there are mediines that you feel.
+And, there are medicines that you feel.
 They slip past words and numbers, flowing instead into the quiet spaces inside of you - where grief rests, where joy stirs and where your nervious system remembers how to breath again.

 Flower essences belong to this second kind of medicine.